ClearCorp/odoo-clearcorp/project_task_priority/README.rst

 =====================

 This module extends the priority of task.
-Instead of the default two levels, it allows up to six levels of priorization.
+Instead of the default two levels, it allows up to six levels of prioritization.

 Credits
 =======